pandoc/lua-filters/lilypond/README.md

 code blocks into embedded images of musical notation.
 It's designed with (pandoc-flavored) Markdown input in mind.

-See the accompanying test files and the [examples](#Examples) section below for some examples of how the filter works.
+See the accompanying test files `oboe.md` and `appoggiaturas.md` for examples of how to include LilyPond notation directly in a Markdown document. \(These test files can be compiled with `make`.\) And see the [examples](#examples) section below for examples of how to call the filter from the command line.

 ## Rationale
 LilyPond is the tool of choice for generating musical notation from